 What really happened?
 My digestive system was out of balance and not producing the amount of stomach acid required to digest food properly.
 Once I put it back into balance, the problem went away.

 Other things can cause acid reflux disease, so you really should see a doctor before doing anything like this.
 If the doctor merely states the obvious and prescribes an antacid, I would recommend giving the vinegar trick a try.
 It doesn’t matter what kind of vinegar it is.
-It can’t hurt – except for the burning sensation as you swallow it.
-Using vinegar is a natural way to cure heartburn.
+It can’t hurt, except for the burning sensation as you swallow it.
+Mix it with water if you can’t swallow it.